BanG Dream! Ave Mujica: Themes and analysis

 Centering around Ave Mujica, a dysfunctional girl band, the plot of Ave Mujica is driven by character more than music.
 The series touches upon themes like alcoholism, abandonment, split personality, and anxiety.
 Kakimoto said that the story of Ave Mujica incorporated psychological themes such as serial killers, dissociative identity disorder and Munchausen syndrome, comparing the psychological elements to another production he had previously participated in at Sanzigen, Arpeggio of Blue Steel: Ars Nova.

 Takaaki Kidani, CEO and president of Bushiroad, in response to criticism of the supposed senselessness and illogicality of the characters' behavior in the 10th episode, wrote on Twitter that people always tend to search for logic in fate, but in his personal opinion the anime Ave Mujica completely denies this.
 Christopher Farris of Anime News Network considered that duality has always been a central motif with Ave Mujica, both in how it interfaces with itself and the full tome it shares with It's MyGO!!!!!.

 Yota Tokuda from Real Sound described the initial conflicts in the series with the clash between Sakiko's auteurism and Nyamu's commercialism and the stress of working in the entertainment industry being conventional themes within musical fiction, citing Girls Band Cry and Trapezium as comparative examples.
 However, he notes how the series subverts these themes within the context of the band anime genre, such as Nyamu unmasking the band and the introduction of Mortis.
 Sakiko fails to reunite Crychic and return to everyday life, strongly distinguishing Ave Mujica's story both from past narratives in BanG Dream! and other music-themed anime in general.
 Tokuda further notes that Uika Misumi's obsessive tendencies and unusually twisted nature, particularly her contemplation of violence in episode 9 (and the explicit visual depiction of her acting out this thought while not actually having it happen), allows the series to push into darker territory while respecting the commercial considerations of its genre and target demographic.

 Media

 Anime

 Following the release of the thirteenth and final episode of It's MyGO!!!!! on September 14, 2023, an anime television series centered around Ave Mujica that serves as its direct sequel was announced.
 It is produced by Sanzigen and much of the team behind It's MyGO!!!!! returned for the sequel, with Kōdai Kakimoto as director, and Yuniko Ayana writing and supervising series scripts.
 It aired from January 2 to March 27, 2025, on Tokyo MX and other networks.
 The opening theme is "Killkiss", (Note: Stylized as "KiLLKiSS") while the ending theme is "Georgette Me, Georgette You", both performed by the eponymous band.
-Crunchyroll licensed the series for streaming in North America, Latin American (except Brazil), Oceania, South Africa and selected European territories under the title Ave Mujica - The Die is Cast -.
+Crunchyroll licensed the series outside of Asia under the title Ave Mujica - The Die is Cast -.
 Muse Communication licensed the series in Southeast Asia.